Restaurant Automation

 01

-The four restaurant automations that actually move revenue
+Which restaurant automations actually move revenue?

 1. Booking inquiry responder (highest ROI)